hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Manage/Importing Screens from Library.md

 ![](img/ImportScreens/6.png)

-Imported library Screens and their supportive Snippets and Charts are designed for common game management and monitoring tasks and this section introduces each of the screens.
+Imported library Screens and their supportive Snippets and Charts are designed for common game management and monitoring tasks and this section introduces each of the Screens.
 You can also modify and extend imported Screens, Snippets, and Charts to suit your own specific requirements - see [Working with Dynamic Forms](/Documentation/Manage/Working with Dynamic Forms.md).

 ### Player Management